anandamuri/earthdailypic/README.md

 This repository updates daily with the latest Earth image from NASA's EPIC API.

-📸 Image and metadata are fetched automatically via GitHub Actions
+📸 Image and metadata are fetched automatically via GitHub Actions.